Mubshr07/Audio-Cloud-Web-Application/README.md

 # Project Name: Audio Cloud Platform
+This is the Final Year Project.
 ## Objective:
 Develop a robust platform, Audio Cloud, enabling users to upload, manage, and share audio files in various formats.

+## Design and Developed By:
+	Student Name: 	Mubashir Iqbal
+ 	Registration: 	BC140400342
+  	Program: 	Bachelor of Science in Computer Science
+   	Year:		2020
+    University:	Virtual University of Pakistan (VU)

+### Technologies:
+	1. Backend language: PHP (core)
+ 	2. Front-end: HTML5, CSS3, Bootstrap, JavaScript, JQuery
+  	3. Database: MySQL (using WampServer on Windows OS)
+   	4. Ajax, JSON, API

+### For any Suggestion or query:
+Email to: <a href="emailto:mubshr07@gmail.com"> mubshr07@gmail.com </a>

 ## Key Features: